 - We will always be thankful that diabetes can be managed, even on the toughest of days.

 Please understand, I don’t have it all together and often fail miserably.
 However, I am committed to making sure that diabetes does not dictate my baby girl’s life.
 Like I have said before, she might have diabetes, but it doesn’t have her.
-If you are taking care of a little one with diabetes I’d love to hear from you!!

 This week has been filled with Christmas baking at the Trenum home.
 Yesterday, we made Party Mix, Snowman Crunch, Chocolate Pretzel Wreaths and our favorite Hot Ham and Cheese Sliders!!
 I was feeling really behind, until then.
 Still lots of baking to do but at least we got started.
 In case you are looking for easy recipes to make with your kids, my kids helped with all of these!

 Every Christmas Eve we have a smorgasbord of appetizers for dinner.
 Hot Ham and Cheese Sliders are by far my favorite – I remember my mom making these when I was little.
 I added them to our Christmas Eve menu a couple of years ago and my family always eats every single one I make!!

 - Land O’ Frost Honey Ham (My favorite is Bistro Favorites Honey Glazed Smoked Ham)

 - Swiss Cheese Slices